 Higher dividend yields

-BlackRock (BLK) has historically paid out a major portion of its profits in dividends.
-The company increases its dividends per share in line with its performance.
+State Street (STT) has historically paid out most of its profits in dividends.
+The company increases its dividend per share in line with performance.

-In 1Q16, BlackRock declared a total dividend per share of $2.29, an increase of 5% compared to the corresponding quarter last year.
-This translates to an annualized dividend yield of 2.6%, which is higher than the industry average of 1.9%.
-In comparison, BlackRock’s peers have the following yields:
+In 4Q15, State Street declared a total dividend per share of $0.34, up 13% from 4Q14.
+This dividend per share translates into an annualized dividend yield of 2.4%, which is higher than the industry average of 2.1%.
+State Street’s peers have the following yields.

-If the company continues to deliver double-digit growth in EPS (earnings per share), it will mean higher dividends per share.
-BlackRock’s share price will also be supported by dividend yields that are above the industry average.
+If the company continues to deliver double-digit growth in earnings per share, it will mean higher dividends per share.
+State Street’s share price should also find support from above-industry-average dividend yields.